input-output-hk/rust-byron-cardano/storage-units/README.md

 ![Cardano Staging](https://img.shields.io/badge/Cardano%20Ada-staging-brightgreen.svg)
 ![Cardano Testnet](https://img.shields.io/badge/Cardano%20Ada-testnet-orange.svg)

-The Cardano storage library to store and retrieve blockchain related information
+The Cardano storage library.
+It provides two different levels of functionality; from low level fast immutable or append only file without any assumption about the data, to a higher level that is intertwined with the Cardano blockchain itself.

 ## Supported targets